 I visited in the late morning, before the sun stood too high and before the tourist buses arrived.
 I could have easily come earlier as I’d imagine the red stone looks great with the morning light coming from the East.

-There is a large, relatively new visitor center/market area at the entrance of Banteay Srei as well as a couple of restaurants selling the usual Cambodian fair for tourists.
+There is a large, relatively new visitor centre/ market area at the entrance of Banteay Srei as well as a couple of restaurants selling the usual Cambodian fair for tourists.

 Roluos Group is about 15 km Southeast of Siem Reap along the highway to Phnom Phen.
 Historians suggest that the area used to be the location of a pre-Angkor Khmer capital.
 The ensemble visible today comprises four 9th-century Hindu Temples: Lolei, tiny Prasat Prei Monti, Preah Ko, and the highlight, Bakong.